 Vera Farmiga plays Eleanor Bishop in Disney Plus' Hawkeye, though her backstory seems somewhat different from comic books.

-How or if Kate's mom's comic book criminal past will factor into Hawkeye remains to be seen, but it's worth noting that Marvel Studios doesn't shy away from leaning into the comic book weirdness of many of the characters they adapt to the screen.
+That said, it's worth noting that Marvel Studios doesn't shy away from leaning into the comic book weirdness of many of the characters they adapt to the screen, and with Eleanor surviving, it's not impossible she could get a bizarre change down the road.

-Does that mean that Kate's mom will turn out to secretly be a vampire in the show, searching for a way to become a Daywalker?
-That would be a big stretch given what we know of Hawkeye's plot, but it's worth noting that Marvel Studios does have Mahershala Ali's Blade waiting in the wings, fresh off a surprise voice cameo in Eternals.
+That may be a big stretch given what we know of Eleanor from Hawkeye, but it's worth noting that Marvel Studios does have Mahershala Ali's Blade waiting in the wings, fresh off a surprise voice cameo in Eternals.

 Read up on all of the cast members of Hawkeye (with profiles linked at the top of the article) and learn all about Clint Barton's own dark past as Ronin.